Pats-Chen/Pats-Chen.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    This is the sample image of the landing page.
+    This is the sample screenshot of the landing page.
 </div>

 {% raw %}